swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ## Proposed solution

-Allow execution of `deinit` and object deallocation to be the scheduled on the executor (either that of the actor itself or that of the relevant global actor), if needed.
+Allow users to specify a `deinit` as `isolated deinit`, indicating that the execution of the `deinit` body, destruction of the stored properties and object deallocation should be scheduled on the executor (either that of the actor itself or that of the relevant global actor), if needed.

 Let's consider [examples from SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md#data-races-in-deinitializers):